flux-gui/flux-gui/doc/adr/0011-cli-verb-noun.md

 ## Decision

-Update the Weave GitOps CLI to have a verb-noun syntax.
+Update the Flux-GUI CLI to have a verb-noun syntax.
 E.g., `gitops add app`.

 ## Consequences